MehulArya/Chess-Engine/README.md

 ## Search

-The search module (`search.cpp`) implements the negamax variant of alpha-beta pruning.
-This is the standard search framework used by virtually all modern chess engines.
+The search module (`search.cpp`) implements the negamax variant of alpha-beta pruning with four key enhancements: move ordering, iterative deepening, quiescence search, and a transposition table.

 ### Alpha-Beta Pruning